 Big suitcases are never handy, on the snow (the worst) or on the sand…or in the jungle!

-Finding an accommodation in Rovaniemi wasn’t that easy, or rather, finding a hotel was feasible but the prices skyrocket in the high season, obviously, and we travelled there just after Christmas to spend the New Year’s Eve, therefore it was the case.
+Finding an accommodation in Rovaniemi wasn’t that easy, or rather, finding a hotel was feasible but the prices skyrocket in the high season, obviously, and we travelled there just after Christmas to spend New Year’s Eve, therefore that was the case.
 Moreover, I booked quite late during the year so not a wide choice was left.
 But I managed to find a great flat for an acceptable cost.

-The flat was so modern and cosy and the sauna was just what you needed to find comfort after the -7 degrees outside.
+The flat was so modern and cosy and the sauna was just what you needed to find comfort after the minus 7 degrees outside.
 As we spent New Year’s Eve in Rovaniemi, the first activity of 2018 was finding some refuge in the sauna after watching the fireworks by the frozen river.